 Play-based preschool programs provide a rich, stimulating environment for young children to explore the world around them.
 Rather than providing a stressful academic approach to education, play-based programs provide age-appropriate hands-on activities that prepare children for a more rigorous academic environment later on.

-At Haymarket Children’s Academy, we’re dedicated to providing a safe and nurturing atmosphere where your child can learn and grow.
+At Haymarket Children’s Academy in Prince William County, we’re dedicated to providing a safe and nurturing atmosphere where your child can learn and grow.
 We are committed to partnering with parents to provide an environment that encourages children to ask questions, make friends and take notice of their community.

 If you’re looking for a quality play-based preschool program in the Gainsville area, consider the HCA community.
 When you enroll a child in one of our programs, they receive access to our experienced teachers, as well as nutritious meals — prepared on-site by our school’s chef — and access to medical care when the need arises.